Revlimid Capsules is a brand of medicine containing the active ingredient lenalidomide.

 Do not be alarmed by the following lists of side effects.
 You may not experience any of them.

 Tell your doctor if you notice any of the following and they worry you:

-- Itchiness; rash; redness of the skin; dry skin; hair loss; changes in skin pigmentation; skin irritation; excessive sweating; night sweats; swelling of the face.
+- Itchiness; rash; redness of the skin; dry skin; bruising; excessive sweating.

 - Swelling of hands, ankles or feet.

 The above list mainly includes the more common side effects of your medicine.